dariuszgros/dariuszgros/README.md

 - 👋 Hi, I’m @dariuszgros
 - 👀 I’m interested in frontend development and photography/videography
-- 🌱 I’m currently learning HTML/CSS/JavaScript
+- 🌱 I’m currently learning Python & Java
 - 📫 How to reach me ...

 <!---